 - Reduce heat to low, cover, and simmer until rice is tender about 45 minutes.
 If any water is left, keep cooking until all water evaporates.

-- Take tofu from the colander.
-Using a spatula, spread tofu mixture to the baking pan into an even layer.
+- Remove the tofu from the colander.
+Using a spatula, spread the tofu mixture into an even layer on the baking pan.

 - Arrange the stuffing over the tofu.
 Leave ½-inch space.